micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And over His head they put the accusation against Him ([^f]the cause of His death), which read, This is Jesus, the King of the Jews.
+And over His head they put the accusation against Him (the cause of His death), which read, This is Jesus, the King of the Jews.